 No. Electioneering of any kind is not allowed inside Voting Centers during Early Voting and on Election Day.
 Please do not wear or display any candidate paraphernalia while on-duty during Early Voting or on Election Day.

 At training, all Election Workers must sign an oath that they will abide by the same restrictions against political activity that DCBOE employees are obligated to follow.
 Election Workers may not campaign for any elected office, hold any office in any political party or political committee, or participate in the activities of or contribute to any political committee of any candidate in the District.

-How can I apply to be an ADA Compliance Assistant?
+How can I apply to be an ADA Compliance Election Worker?